Roster: Guideline Development Panel for Obesity

-Phillip Brantley, PhD, serves as head of the Behavioral Medicine Laboratory at the Pennington Biomedical Research Center, Louisiana State University, in Baton Rouge, La.
-Dr. Brantley served as principal investigator and intervention director for two National Heart, Lung, and Blood Institute-sponsored multicenter clinical trials.
+Phillip Brantley, PhD, is a John S. McIlhenny Professor and Head of Behavioral Medicine at the Pennington Biomedical Research Center, Louisiana State University, in Baton Rouge, La.
+Brantley served as principal investigator and intervention director for two National Heart, Lung, and Blood Institute-sponsored multicenter weight management trials.
 He was co-principal investigator of the National Institute of Diabetes and Digestive and Kidney Diseases-sponsored Primary Care Office Management of Obesity trial to implement a weight management intervention based on the NIH Guidelines for the Treatment of Obesity in primary care medical settings.
-Dr. Brantley also served on the steering committee for the MOVE weight management program, the largest weight management program to date established by the U.S. Department of Veterans Affairs.
-Currently, he is the program director on three NIH institutional training grants.
-Dr. Brantley established one of the first multidisciplinary behavioral medicine programs in 1980 to jointly train primary care medical residents and psychology graduate students.
+Brantley also served on the steering committee for the MOVE weight management program, the largest weight management program to date established by the U.S. Department of Veterans Affairs.
+Currently, he is the program director on three NIH institutional obesity research training grants and PI on a state funded study examining insurance coverage for weight management.
+Brantley established one of the first multidisciplinary behavioral medicine programs in 1980 to jointly train primary care medical residents and psychology graduate students.

-Leonard Epstein, PhD, is a SUNY distinguished professor in both the Department of Pediatrics and Department of Preventive Medicine at the University of Buffalo, and the chief of the Division of Behavioral Medicine.
+Leonard Epstein, PhD, is a SUNY distinguished professor in both the department of pediatrics and department of preventive medicine at the University of Buffalo, and the chief of the Division of Behavioral Medicine.
 Dr. Epstein is a clinical psychologist with over 30 years of experience in obesity research.
 He has published over 350 papers in refereed journals, with the majority of these papers on obesity and related topics.
-Dr. Epstein has been continually funded for obesity research from NIH.
+Epstein has been continually funded for obesity research from NIH.
 He has developed family-based treatment for pediatric obesity, as well as the Traffic Light Diet, which is a nutrient profiling system.
 His laboratory was the first to test interventions to increase lifestyle physical activity and reduce sedentary behavior.
 He recently has been developing translational research based on laboratory findings in food reinforcement and habituation.
-Dr. Epstein has also worked on treatment guidelines for obesity for the American Academy of Pediatrics.
+Epstein has also worked on treatment guidelines for obesity for the American Academy of Pediatrics.

-Jane Gray, PhD, serves as the director of Behavioral Health for the Texas Center for the Prevention and Treatment of Childhood Obesity, the only interdisciplinary pediatric weight management program in central Texas.
+Jane Gray, PhD, serves as the director of behavioral health for the Texas Center for the Prevention and Treatment of Childhood Obesity, an interdisciplinary pediatric weight management program in central Texas.
 She works with a team of professionals from medicine, nutrition, physical therapy, nursing and social work to meet the needs of a predominantly Latino and Medicaid-insured patient population.
-Dr. Gray also directs the psychology training program at the Texas Child Study Center and is a clinical assistant professor in the Department of Educational Psychology at the University of Texas at Austin.
-Dr. Gray is active with Focus on a Fitter Future, an obesity focus group of the Children's Hospital Association.
-As part of this national group of 25 weight management centers, she has worked with other pediatric psychologists to develop and disseminate guidelines for psychologists in the assessment and treatment of pediatric obesity, as well as guidelines for training future pediatric psychologists in the assessment and treatment of pediatric obesity.
-Dr. Gray has a background in general child psychology and the implementation and dissemination of evidence-based treatment.
-Along with her clinical and research endeavors, she has been active in advocacy work with the Texas Pediatric Society and the National Initiative for the Children's Healthcare Quality to train health care professionals in becoming community advocates for the prevention of childhood obesity.
+Gray also directs the psychology training program at the Texas Child Study Center and is a clinical assistant professor in the Department of Educational Psychology at the University of Texas at Austin.
+Gray has been active with Focus on a Fitter Future, an obesity focus group of the Children's Hospital Association and the Expert Exchange, a collaboration of the American Academy of Pediatrics Institute for Healthy Childhood Weight and Children’s Hospital Association.
+As part of these national groups of weight management centers, she is working on recommendations for addressing severe obesity in early childhood, and has developed recommendations for pediatric psychologists who assess and treat childhood obesity in tertiary care settings.
+Gray has a background in general child psychology and the implementation and dissemination of evidence-based treatment.
+Along with her clinical and research endeavors, she has been active in advocacy work to train health care professionals in becoming community advocates for the prevention of childhood obesity.

-Michelle Polfuss, PhD, RN, CPNP-AC/PC, is a pediatric nurse practitioner who has focused her career on the prevention and treatment of pediatric obesity.
-Currently, she works at the Children's Hospital of Wisconsin in the Department of Pediatrics, Division of Endocrinology, where she works with children who have an abnormal weight status and secondary medical co-morbidities.
-In addition to clinical work, Dr. Polfuss has published research on how parenting and feeding behaviors impact children's weight status.
-She was an active participant of the National Association of Children's Hospitals and Related Institutions pediatric obesity focus group, which chose twelve teams from different children hospital pediatric obesity programs to converge and compare methods of treating pediatric obesity within the hospital system.
-In addition, Dr. Polfuss is the elected chair of the Childhood Obesity Special Interest Group of the National Association of Pediatric Nurse Practitioners.
+Michele Polfuss, PhD, RN, CPNP-AC/PC, is a pediatric nurse practitioner and assistant professor who has focused her career on the prevention and treatment of pediatric obesity.
+Currently, she works at the University of Wisconsin - Milwaukee College of Nursing and within the nursing research department at the Children's Hospital of Wisconsin.
+Polfuss has published research on how parenting and feeding behaviors impact children's weight status and is currently working on research focused on obesity in children with special needs.
+She was an active participant of the National Association of Children's Hospitals and Related Institutions pediatric obesity focus group, which chose 12 teams from different children hospital pediatric obesity programs to converge and compare methods of treating pediatric obesity within the hospital system.
+In addition, Polfuss was the elected chair of the Childhood Obesity Special Interest Group of the National Association of Pediatric Nurse Practitioners.

-Delia Smith West, PhD, is a professor of health behavior and health education, and the director of the Center for the Study of Obesity, at the University of Arkansas for Medical Sciences.
+Delia Smith West, PhD, is a South Carolina SMART State Endowed professor of exercise science, and the director of the Technology Center to Promote Healthy Lifestyles, at the University of South Carolina.
 She has experience in obesity treatment clinical trials, as well as translation research.
-Currently, Dr. West serves as co-chair of the Lifestyle Intervention Subcommittee for the Look AHEAD clinical trial, a National Institute of Diabetes and Digestive and Kidney Diseases-funded multisite study examining behavioral weight management intervention for overweight and obese individuals with Type 2 diabetes.
-Dr. West's treatment outcome studies form the basis of the original support for the efficacy of motivational interviewing in behavioral weight control.
-She has also examined adherence to behavioral weight management among various racial/ethnic groups.
-Additionally, Dr. West has translated evidence-based obesity treatment approaches for delivery by lay educators and examined the efficacy of the translation in community settings.
-She has experience working with older adults, underserved and high-risk populations, and in a wide variety of settings.
+West served as co-chair of the Lifestyle Intervention Subcommittee for the Look AHEAD clinical trial, a National Institute of Diabetes and Digestive and Kidney Diseases-funded multisite study demonstrating effective long-term behavioral weight management outcomes for overweight and obese individuals with Type 2 diabetes followed for over eight years.
+West's treatment outcome studies form the basis of the original support for the efficacy of motivational interviewing in behavioral weight control.
+West has also examined adherence to behavioral weight management among various racial/ethnic groups.
+Additionally, West has translated evidence-based obesity treatment approaches for delivery by lay educators in community settings and dissemination of evidence-based weight management programs using the internet.
+West adults, underserved and high-risk populations, and in a wide variety of settings.